chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 #### Search for Policyfiles

 Use the search bar on the Policyfile tab (**Chef Infra Server > Policyfile**) to find a policy file from the list.
-Entering the name of the policy file in the search bar returns policyfiles matching your search criteria.
+Enter the name of a policy file in the search bar to view matching Policyfiles.

 {{< figure src="/images/automate/policyfiles-list-and-searchbar.png" alt="Policyfile">}}